Ian Hornett Ian Hornett

 It all begins with an idea.

-Literary Agents – If you want to go through a publisher then you need, these days, to get a literary agent.
-There are a lot of them and they all have existing clients and thousands more (like me) who want to be one of their clients.
+Traditional Publishing – If you want to go through a publisher then you need, these days, to get a literary agent.
+There are a lot of them and they all have existing clients and thousands more who want to be one of their clients.
 Most of them encourage new authors to submit to them, with that health warning that they receive a lot of submissions.
 They all give guidance on their sites about what you need to do.
-This is normally done via email and they ask for the following;
+It is usually via email and they normally ask for the following;

 1. a covering letter in the body of the email